Skip to main content

 How Long Do Residential Roofs Last?

 To answer this question, it’s important to take several things into consideration.
 Factors such as weather conditions, frequency of roof maintenance and repairs, the installation process, and the quality and type of materials used all play a huge factor in determining the expected lifespan of a residential roof.
+Let’s take a look at how each of the factors mentioned above can affect a residential roof’s age.

 1. Weather Conditions